T2L4b/TelecomParis_CTF_Club_Platform/README.md

 * @TODO with PhpUnit (add to composer)

 ## PHP
-* Design erro - validation should take idUser not pseudo! (otherwise if pseudo updated evthg is screwed)
+* If already flag -> do not increase score

 ## Configuration
 * Manage user & permissions (all requests w/ root atm) /!\